A correction may be in store for loanDepot Inc. (NYSE:LDI) shares? - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
-A recent insider transaction in this stock occurred on Dec 29 when Carrillo Nicole sold 50,000 shares for $1.61 per share.
-The transaction valued at 80,505 led to the insider holds 186,141 shares of the business.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+A recent insider transaction in this stock occurred on Jan 03 when Lee John Hoon sold 200,000 shares for $1.61 per share.
+The transaction valued at 321,620 led to the insider holds 884,108 shares of the business.

 Valuation Measures: